vondruska/home-automation/README.md

 Home Assistant is the central point where all endpoints integrate with and where all "triggers" are stored.

+Configuration is source controlled and uses GitLab CI to test the configuration before it gets pulled into instance.

 ### [Mostquito](https://mosquitto.org/)

 [MQTT](http://mqtt.org) broker.
-This allows the Sonoff outlets and the hard wired security system to push messages to Home Assistant.
+This allows the Sonoff outlets and the hard wired security system to push messages to Home Assistant in a decoupled way.

 ### pc1550-xbee-bridge